Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Experiments

-\textbf{Influence of different pre-training data.} DASA shows great superiority over other advanced LReID methods using the same pre-trained weights as shown in Tab.~\ref{tab:ablation}.
-We also investigate the influence of different pre-training choices on it.
-According to the results of Fig.~\ref{fig:pretrain_mAP_rank1}, we observe that \textbf{(1)} Methods based on ImageNet pre-training generally achieve inferior results.
-Since ImageNet includes all kinds of objects, pre-training on it brings less useful human semantics for LReID. \textbf{(2)} DA using LUPerson pre-trained weights outperforms that using ImageNet pre-trained weights, showing that pre-training on the person dataset is helpful to acquire shared knowledge for LReID.
+\textbf{Influence of different pre-training data.} According to the results of Fig.~\ref{fig:pretrain_mAP_rank1}, we observe that \textbf{(1)} Methods based on ImageNet pre-training generally achieve inferior results.
+Since ImageNet includes all kinds of objects, pre-training on it brings less useful human semantics for LReID. \textbf{(2)} DA using LUPerson pre-trained weights outperforms that using ImageNet pre-trained weights, showing that pre-training on the person dataset provides useful knowledge for LReID.
 However, it still performs worse than that using LUPerson-NL pre-trained weights.
 The results demonstrate that when the person dataset used for pre-training is not large-scale, the model cannot acquire robust and general human semantics effectively. \textbf{(3)} SA outperforms DA when using ImageNet pre-trained weights.
-The results show that on the one hand, the model does not acquire useful knowledge for LReID, since it is still suboptimal despite aligning the data distribution via DA.
+On the one hand, the model does not acquire useful knowledge for LReID, since it is still suboptimal despite aligning the data distribution via DA.
 On the other hand, the SA module can aggregate acquired knowledge for object classification to promote LReID to a certain extent, demonstrating its effectiveness. \textbf{(4)} DA achieves competitive or even better results with SA when using LUPerson or LUPerson-NL pre-trained weights, showing the nonnegligible impact of the data distribution gap. \textbf{(5)} Aligning distribution or adopting SA can facilitate LReID in different pre-training choices.
 Combining them shows great superiority over Fine-Tune, and good pre-trained weights can expand the upper bound of DASA.
-It is appealing to promote LReID with our proposed paradigm following the trend of large-scale pre-training.
+It is appealing to promote LReID with our paradigm following the trend of large-scale pre-training.